dennybritz/bella/README.md

 # bella

-Bblla is a software that makes labeling naural language datasets less painful.
+bella is a tool that helps managing, labeling and evaluating natural language datasets.

 ### Motivation